 It is better to decide how long it will take you specifically to learn a language based on the following four tips.

-It is also important to use your personal goals to define your level of knowledge If you want to be able to pick up a book and read in the target language, define the kinds of books you want to be able to read.
-Also think about hobbies and other elements that you want included in what you learn.
+It is also important to use your personal goals to define your level of knowledge.
+If your goal is to comfortably read in your target language, define what kind of books you’d like to read.
+You can also think about hobbies and other elements that you want to include.

 While it would be fantastic to go to another country or to dedicate several hours a day to language learning, these are not practical for most people.
-Know how much time you will be dedicating to learning on a daily basis (and it does need to be daily).
-Sometimes it will be little things like listening to a podcast in your target language or playing a game on one of your breaks.
+Know how much time you will dedicate to learning on a daily basis (and it does need to be daily).
+You can devise a strategy for your learning.

-Research the Relationship between English and Your Target Language
+Research the Relationship Between English and Your Target Language

 You have to expect that it is going to take you longer because odds are good that things are going to happen that will interfere with your learning.
 You can only plan for so much.
 However, if you keep your enthusiasm, these setbacks will not be detrimental.